Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Component-separation algorithm

 \subsection{Generative contamination maps}

-We generate 300 synthetic contamination maps ($\rsyn$) from the 25 selected patches obtained in Sect.\ \ref{sec:cib-ps-all}.
-These synthetic maps are constructed using maximum entropy generative models conditioned by the $\Phi$ statistics as defined in Eq.~\eqref{eq:auto-FinalPhi}.
-We refer the reader to~\cite{bruna2018jmst, cheng2024pnas,mousset2024aa} for more details.
+We generated $300$ synthetic contamination maps ($\rsyn$) from the $25$ selected patches obtained in Sect.\ \ref{sec:cib-ps-all}.
+These synthetic maps were constructed using maximum entropy generative models conditioned by the $\Phi$ statistics, as defined in Eq.~\eqref{eq:auto-FinalPhi} (we refer to~\cite{bruna2018jmst, cheng2024pnas,mousset2024aa} for more details).

-Here we discuss the steps that we follow to generate one of synthetic contamination maps.
-Starting from a white noise realization $u_{0}$, we perform a gradient decent in pixel space to minimize the following\footnote{In addition to the normalization of the SC statistics described Eq.~\eqref{eq:normSC}, we take here the log of the $S_1$ and $S_2$ coefficients.} \emph{loss function}:
+We discuss below the steps that we followed to generate one of synthetic contamination maps.
+Starting from a white-noise realisation $u_{0}$, we performed a gradient descent in pixel space to minimise the following\footnote{In addition to the normalisation of the SC statistics described Eq.~\eqref{eq:normSC}, we take here the log of the $S_1$ and $S_2$ coefficients.} loss function:

 where $\loss{\,\cdot\,}$ is the Euclidean norm, and $\rB$ is one of the residual patch.
-The samples of the generative models are the maps $\rsyni$ obtained at the end of the optimization, which verify:
+The samples of the generative models are the maps $\rsyni$ obtained at the end of the optimisation, which verify

-We optimise the loss function using the gradient-descent algorithm in pixel space implemented in the \foscat package.
-The optimisation stops when the difference of the loss functions in the two consecutive iterations is less than $10^{-6}$.
+We optimised the loss function using the gradient descent algorithm in pixel space implemented in the \foscat package.
+The optimisation stopped when the difference of the loss functions in the two consecutive iterations was smaller than $10^{-6}$.